ArtemKech/scan-my-pc/README.md

 It displays all active drivers/USBs ports as I understand.
 This is why you might see some weird stuff.
 It also displays integrated cameras on laptops, so just take a note of that.

-Usually keyboards and mice have weird names like `DSJDS345` or sometimes it can display it properly
+Usually keyboards and mice have weird names like `DSJDS345` or sometimes it can display them properly
 like: `Razer Hunstman Mini`.
 Don't be scared to see that :)